muxi-ai/faissx/prd-faiss-proxy.md

 ## Conclusion

-FAISS Proxy provides a simple, general-purpose remote vector database service with a drop-in replacement client library.
-This enables seamless migration from local FAISS to a distributed deployment, making it ideal for scaling applications that require consistent vector operations across multiple instances.
+FAISS Proxy (0MQ Edition) provides a blazing-fast, general-purpose remote vector database service with a drop-in replacement client library.
+By leveraging 0MQ and binary protocols, it enables seamless migration from local FAISS to a distributed, high-performance deployment—ideal for applications demanding maximum speed and scalability.